 - By bringing the conferencing function in house, the enterprise will avoid conferencing fees and allow for faster/easier setup of the conference

-- there will be greater co-worker accessibility
+- With unified clients, there will be greater co-worker accessibility

 UC is rising to the top of IT's view of the future of communications, so why now and not a few years ago?
 A primary reason for the slow movement to UC in the past was the difficulty of adding the range of UC functions to the legacy PBX.
 Unified Messaging (UM) is supported on some legacy products, but UM is only a piece of the UC puzzle.
 Other reasons for the slow development of UC are: